googlecode-mirror/poodll.poodll23/readmes/readme.poodllfilter.txt

 There should be only one folder "poodll" expanded after you unzip the zip file.
 Place this folder into your moodle installation under the [site_root]/filter folder.

 Then login to your site as admin and go to your Moodle site's top page.
-Moodle should then guide you through the installation or upgrade of the PoodLL filter. *Please be aware that the repository relies on the PoodLL Filter being installed, and won't work properly otherwise*
+Moodle should then guide you through the installation or upgrade of the PoodLL filter.
+You can probably accept the defaults, scroll to the bottom of the page and press save.
-When Moodle shows you the PoodLL Filter Settings page, you can probably just accept the defaults and press "save."
+(When Moodle shows you the PoodLL Filter Settings page, the second property from the top of the page is the PoodLL Server Port Number property.
+This defaults to 443, which allows users to make recordings through firewalls.
+If you experience instability when recording, come back here try setting the PoodLL Server Port Number to 1935.)

 You will then have to enable the filter.
 Go to:
 "Site Administration->Plugins->Filters->Manage Filters"